-The amount of the IFRS2 expense recognized in respect of stock options at 31 December 2010 was \notin 1 million (\notin 3 million at 31 December 2009).
-The low expense in 2010 mostly reflects the facts that no stock options were granted in 2009, and the 2010 expense is spread over a longer period.
+The amount of the IFRS2 expense recognized in respect of stock options at 31 December 2011 was $\notin$ 2 million ( $\notin$ 1 million at 31 December 2010).

-27.2 Free share grants
+28.2 Free share grants

-On 10 May 2010, the Board of Directors decided to put in place two performance share award schemes for the benefit of employees, particularly employees with responsibilities whose exercise influences the Group's results.
+On 4 May 2011, the Board of Directors decided to put in place three performance share award schemes for the benefit of employees, particularly employees with responsibilities whose exercise influences the Group's results.

-In Plan 1, intended for employees of the Group's French companies, the definitive grant of such performance shares will be subject to a vesting period of two years, with effect from the Board of Directors' grant, and subject to compliance with performance criteria expressed in terms of both ARKEMA's EBITDA for 2010, and the variation in the EBITDA margin compared to a panel of other manufacturers of chemicals.
-In Plan 2, intended for other Group employees, the definitive grant of such performance shares will be subject to a vesting period of four years, with effect from the Board of Directors' grant, and subject to compliance with the same performance criteria.
+In Plan 1, intended for employees of the Group's French companies, the definitive grant of such performance shares will be subject to a vesting period of 2 years, with effect from the Board of Directors' grant, and subject to compliance with performance criteria expressed in terms of both ARKEMA's EBITDA for 2011, and the variation in the EBITDA margin compared to a panel of other manufacturers of chemicals.

+In Plan 2, intended for certain Group employees, the definitive grant of such performance shares will be subject to a vesting period of 3 years, with effect from the Board of Directors' grant, and subject to compliance with the same performance criteria.